 You get to spend a nice amount of time with each of them, and still have time to enjoy the delicious meal you have selected, have a drink and a dance.

 Your wedding budget

 Of course you have probably already worked out that a smaller wedding can be beneficial to your budget.
 Smaller numbers either allows you to keep your budget down or allows you to spend your money on other things, such as more for the dress, the honeymoon or just being able to afford better quality for your smaller crowd.
-The per head menu spend for a larger crowd may see your budget stretched and you are forced to opt for the “not quite a nice as I would have liked it” .
+The spend for a larger crowd may see your budget stretched and you are forced to opt for the “not quite as nice as I would have liked it” choice .
 Cutting you numbers may allow you to select the “wow that is amazing” menu or more courses.

 There are always a few things you really would like to spend some money on, but you may find it hard to justify.
 With a smaller wedding you will have a bit more in the budget for you to spend on those things that are important to you, be it the entertainment, decorations or flowers.